Strong Heart (talk show): History

 The show premiered on 6 October 2009 with Kang Ho-dong and Lee Seung-gi as MCs.
 In September 2011, Kang withdrew from the show following his temporary retirement from the entertainment industry due to controversy regarding his non-payment of taxes.
 After hosting solo since Kang's departure, Lee announced in March 2012 that he was leaving the show.
 He recorded his last episode on March 15, which was broadcast on April 3.
 Actor Lee Dong-wook and Shin Dong-yup took over as MCs, with their first episode broadcast on April 10, 2012.

 In December 2012, it was announced that the show's director, Park Sang-hyuk, left the show for an overseas sabbatical.
 The show's director was replaced by Shin Hyo-jung with a format changed.
 The last episode for season one was recorded on 17 January 2013, marking this as MC Lee Dong-wook's last appearance.
 It was announced on 15 January 2013 that the program will be relaunched as season two with a new format.
 Shin Dong-yup will remain as host, along with Kim Hee-sun and Yoon Jong-shin, being the first time as main MC for a variety show for Kim.
 The show is titled Hwasin - Controller of the Heart ("Hwashin" meaning God of Tuesday and God of Talk), with a scaled-down guest panel of four to five guests per episode; to air in mid-February 2013.
 The new season is billed as "an honest talk show based on topics based on the opinions of viewers".

+In March 2023, SBS announced a reboot of the show, tentatively titled Strong Heart League.